Technical Theatre Arts BA(Hons)

 You’ll undertake a research project or dissertation that identifies potential opportunities and new directions for technical theatre innovation.
 Research is also applied to real-world contexts, providing insights that will inform and guide you in your career choices and preparation for future industry demands.

-Interaction with industry organisations through work-based learning, placement and/or event projects, as well as other spheres (e.g. research, education, community outreach), will provide real world experience and insight on production and employment.
-You will also deploy your combined communication and production skills to develop a public ‘showcase’ of your work.
+In your final year, you will plan, prepare and deliver a ‘professional project’.
+This can take a range of forms but is based on the study of and interaction with industry organisations through work-based learning, a placement and/or event projects.
+This will provide real world experience and insight into production and employment.
+You’ll also deploy your combined communication and production skills to develop a public showcase of your work.

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.